silshack/fall2013/_posts/epeele/2013-11-12-cat-and-mouse.md

                   'yarn': pygame.image.load('ball_of_yarn.png')}
 ```

-Along with this, I changed the text at the introduction of the game to reflect $
+Along with this, I changed the text at the introduction of the game to reflect the changes in the game itself.
+To do this I changed the following text in the starpusher.py folder.

 ```
 instructionText = ['Help the cat have fun!
-Move the arrow keys to push the$
+Move the arrow keys to push the ball of yarn around.'$
-                       'Arrow keys to move, WASD for camera control, P to chang$ 'Backspace to reset level, Esc to quit.', 'N for next level, B to go back a level.']
+                       'Arrow keys to move, WASD for camera control, P to change character.'
+                       'Backspace to reset level, Esc to quit.', 'N for next level, B to go back a level.']
 ```

-And, I changed the starting demo level by moving the black cat to the bottom of$
+And, I changed the starting demo level by moving the black cat to the bottom of the maze instead of the in the middle.

 ```
 ; Starting demo level: